WASdev/gitbook.voice.gateway.for.watson/deploybmix.md

-# Setting up a self-service agent on IBM Containers for Bluemix
+# Deploying Voice Gateway for Watson on IBM Containers for Bluemix

-These instructions are for setting up Voice Gateway for Watson&trade; on IBM&reg; Containers for Bluemix&reg;.
+These instructions are for setting up IBM&reg; WebSphere&reg; Connect Voice Gateway for Watson&trade; on IBM&reg; Containers for Bluemix&reg;.
 To deploy the voice gateway on your own Docker engine or an on-premises installation, see [Deploying the voice gateway on Docker Engine](deploydocker.md).

 #### Prerequisites